Dacian Varga: Sportul Studențesc

-His first season at Sportul Studențesc found his team playing in Liga II.
-After a good season, the team promoted again in Liga I. His first match in Liga I was against Dinamo Bucharest, his former club.
-After playing only eight matches in the first Liga I season, he became again a first-team player for Sportul in the 2005–2006 season.
-He scored his first Liga I goal in a match against Jiul Petroșani, a team based in his hometown of Petroșani.
-The second Liga I goal came in a match against Politehnica Timișoara, in 2006.
+His first season at Sportul Studențesc found his team playing in Divizia B. After a good season, the team promoted again in Divizia A. His first match in Divizia A was against Dinamo București, his former club.
+After playing only eight matches in the first Divizia A season, he became again a first-team player for Sportul in the 2005–06 season.
+He scored his first Divizia A goal in a match against Jiul Petroșani.
+The second goal came in a match against Politehnica Timișoara, in 2006.
 He scored another goal in a thrilling 5–4 victory for Sportul Studențesc against Dinamo Bucharest, beating Dinamo goalkeeper Cristian Munteanu in the last minute.
 After Sportul Studențesc relegated in the second division, Varga became the star-player of the team, after a lot of first-team players, like Ionuţ Mazilu, Stelian Stancu, Costin Lazăr or Eduard Stăncioiu left the team.
-In 2013, after a litigation with Sportul, when unsuccessfully trying to left the team, Varga was declared free agent by Romanian Football Federation, after 9 years spent here.
+In 2013, after a litigation with Sportul, when unsuccessfully trying to left the team, Varga was declared free agent by Romanian Football Federation, after 10 years spent here.

 Unirea Urziceni

-In January 2009, Varga was loaned to FC Unirea Urziceni, thus ending a two-year absence from Liga I. He scored four goals, including a winning strike against title contenders Dinamo, as the team surprisingly finished on top of the table.
+In January 2009, Varga was loaned to Unirea Urziceni, thus ending a two-year absence from Liga I. He scored four goals, including a winning strike against title contenders Dinamo, as the team surprisingly finished on top of the table.

 During the summer of 2009, Varga was in talks with a number of teams, but ultimately returned to the Ialomița-based team for a one-year loan.
 Varga made his debut in European competitions in a UEFA Champions League clash against Sevilla FC on 16 September and scored in a 1–1 draw with VfB Stuttgart two weeks later.
 It was the first goal ever scored in a European competition by Unirea Urziceni.